analogdevicesinc/VSCode-Maxim/readme.md

 6. Browse to the root directory of the workspace folder located in step 2.

-7. Launch a new terminal with `Terminal > New Terminal`.

-8. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
-Click `Allow` and restart VS Code.

-9. From within VS Code, open the `settings.json` file located in the `.vscode` folder.
+7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-10. Set the `"target"` variable to the correct microcontroller you are using.
+8. Set the `"target"` variable to the correct microcontroller you are using.
+See [Changing the Target Microcontroller](#Changing-the-Target-Microcontroller) for value strings.

-11. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+9. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
 This is only necessary if you used a non-default installation location.

-12. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
+10. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
 See [Adding Source Files](#Adding-Source-Files) for more details on this.

-13. See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for additional configuration options.
+11. See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Build System Configuration](#Build-System-Configuration) for deeper configuration options such as adding source files, configuring intellisense paths, etc.

 ## Option 3 - Starting with a Pre-Made Project
 1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.